VedanshMannem/Fridgy/README.md

 - Generate 4 recipes at a time with ingredients from your pantry
 - store prices and expiration dates of each item
 - Bookmark interesting recipes and import your own
+- OCR Functionality using Tesseract for extracting info from receipts

 ## Coming soon ...
 - Directly import YouTube/Instagram cooking links